AI Agent Architecture: The Trust Boundary Model

 - selected tool result,

-- current approval status.
+- approval status,

 A simple distinction: